tjoyner/ofvioletsandlicorice/chapter2.md

 "I was told that you were good."

-Daniel shrugged his broad shoulders, as if to shrug off the compliment.
+Daniel shrugged his broad shoulders as if to shrug off the compliment.

 "Is the car here?" he asked, while blowing into his cup.